minimapletinytools/smarties/README.md

 		colorSelectedSquare
 ```

 - Modelling history patterns is challenging here since the tree produces no side effects.
-It's easy to add another parameter to update containing a zipper tracking which node we are at and nodes can manage their records in the state.
-Alternatively, the builder can flag each node with a unique index for the same purpose.
-A full blown solution may include default parameters in these records such as number of times run, and last success.
-The downside here is further expanding the already bloated TreeState typeclass.
+In a previous implementation I could have added a *get/setZipper* method to *TreeState* tracking which node we are at and nodes can manage their records in the state.
+Currently, as sequences are represented as monads, it would be possible to implement a monadic if/else that would not be possible to track :(.
+Perhaps the better solution is to add *markOnExecution :: String -> NodeSequence g p o ()* and leave the tracking to the user.

 - Currently it impossible to capture perception changes in child nodes due to scoping in sequences and selectors.
 This is desired behavior until it's not.
 For example the following use case is not possible: